rkooyenga/rkooyenga.github.io/_posts/2025-06-06-trump-elon-epstein-catturd.md

 I struggle with that second option.
 Because whatever version of it I might use, the result is going against what I said I believed yesterday.
 So—did I actually believe it?
 Or was I just saying it?
 See, it’s no longer a simple mental model.
 Worse, I’m now getting the opposite of what I want.
 And if anyone’s paying attention, I look like an unserious fool.

 We’re talking, of course, about cognitive dissonance.
 I said before I think my model is easier, so let’s try it here.

-Context: we’re talking about the Elon vs. Trump feud, where Elon made a serious allegation about the former president’s past behavior and associations—specifically with the notorious pedophile and pimp-to-the-stars, Jeffrey Epstein.
+Context: we’re talking about the Elon vs. Trump feud, where Elon made a serious allegation about the former president’s past behavior and associations—specifically with the notorious pedophile and pimp-to-the-stars (no not Diddy he's a homosexual rapist, diversity and inclusion pimp, occasional gay pedophile), Jeffrey Epstein!
-(No, not P. Diddy.
-He’s a different kind of problem—an alleged homosexual rapist and also a pimp to the stars.)

 So how does my principle-over-person method handle hearing an unsubstantiated yet incendiary accusation that Trump was complicit with, or even participated in, Epstein’s crimes?